 Upon successful completion, students will earn an AACC continuing education certificate and will be prepared to take the Maryland Board of Stationary Engineers licensing exam.
 To receive the certificate, submit a Student Application for Continuing Education Certificate to the Continuing Professional Education office.

-Maryland stationary engineers and boiler operators earn an average annual salary of $54,500 per year.
-Growth for these jobs is slightly slower than average at 5 percent; however, continuing commercial and industrial development will increase the amount of equipment that needs to be operated and maintained.
-Although automated systems and computerized controls are making newly installed equipment more efficient, experienced workers will be needed to maintain and repair these complex systems.
+Maryland stationary engineers and boiler operators earn a median annual salary of approximately $56,000 per year, with the job market expected to grow by 5% through 2027.
+Continued commercial and industrial development will increase the amount of equipment that needs to be operated and maintained.
+Automated systems and computerized controls are making newly installed equipment more efficient, but experienced workers will be needed to maintain and repair these complex systems.

-$257 per course, for Anne Arundel County residents, including tuition and fees
+The total program cost for Anne Arundel County residents is $670, including tuition and fees.

-Students must be at least 16 years old; however, to be successful, you will need experience in HVAC systems or boiler maintenance.
+Students must be at least 16.
+To be successful, you will need experience in HVAC systems or boiler maintenance.

-Register online, in person, by fax or mail.
+Register online, by fax or mail.
 Use certificate code CE.ST.-ENGR-PREP.